Stuycs-K/final-project-10-luod-sazzadt/WORKLOG.md

 ### 6/1/23
 Transition from protostar to main sequence star phase happens when all particles absorbed by center of gravity.
 Centripetal motion of particles in stellar nebula phase works as intended now.

+### 6/2/23
+Started work on the red giant and red super giant animation methods.

+### 6/6/23
+Finished red giant and red super giant methods, implemented nebula class and created the first version of stellar nebula.

+### 6/8/23
+Created supernova animation and black hole animation.

+#### 6/11/23
+Fixed issues with timing of transition between phases, fixed stellar nebula.